mcalthrop/auth-mongo-express-node/README.md

 ### Once deployed

-And when the API is deployed:
+When the API is deployed, ensure that the `MONGODB_URI` environment variable points to a valid MongoDB instance.

+To start the API:

 ``` sh
 $ yarn start